-We have audited the financial statements of the Rhode Island Refunding Bond Authority, a component unit of the State of Rhode Island, as of and for the year ended June 30, 2004, and have issued our report thereon dated September 28, 2004.
+We have audited the financial statements of the Rhode Island Refunding Bond Authority (the Authority), a component unit of the State of Rhode Island and Providence Plantations, as of and for the year ended June 30, 2006, and have issued our report thereon dated September 21, 2006.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.